AdguardTeam/AGLint/docs/rules/no-excluded-rules.md

             {
               "kind": "metadata",
               "type": "description",
-              "description": "List of rule texts to exclude" }
+              "description": "List of rule texts to exclude (string or {pattern, message})" }
           ]
         },